LawnchairLauncher/lawnicons/CONTRIBUTING.md

 ![](docs/images/fundamentals-2-abstract-icons.png)

 `160 × 160 px`.
 The long side of an abstract icon should be `160 px`, but the other side could be smaller.
 In the case of curved boundaries, the margin of error is `<0.1 px`.
-In the case of curved boundaries, the margin of error is `<0.1 px`.

 **Square icons**